Global Lie-Tresse theorem: Introduction

 Structure of the paper is as follows.
 In Section \ref{S1} we discuss the basics from the geometric theory of differential equations, including symbolic modules, characteristics, Spencer cohomology and prolongations, and we also introduce pseudogroups, actions, and define differential invariants and invariant derivations.
 Most of these notions are standard, but we make some important specifications for the needs of the present paper.

-In Section \ref{S2} we introduce our main tools: symbolic calculus of the differential invariants, together with the corresponding Spencer-like cohomology, and we associate an equation that represents the action on submanifolds and counts the differential invariants.
-We prove Cartan-Kuranishi type theorem for this equation, and deduce stabilization of cohomology.
-Then, partially following \cite{KL$_1$}, we derive the micro-local Lie-Tresse theorem.
-We also establish existence of invariant derivations (under no additional assumptions like those of \cite{Kum}), and bound the growth of the Hilbert function.
+In Section \ref{S2} we introduce our main tools: symbolic calculus of the differential invariants, together with the corresponding Spencer-like cohomology that count the differential invariants.
+Working in the algebraic category we recall Rosenlicht's theorem and the notion of quotient by the action.
+Then we prove stabilization (a Noetherian property) for this symbolic system, and deduce stabilization of cohomology.
+We also establish existence of invariant derivations (under no additional assumptions like those of \cite{Kum}).

+In Section \ref{S3} we combine Rosenlicht's theorem with the results from Section~\ref{S2} to obtain our main results.
+We also generalize the results to obtain finiteness of other geometric quantities for the algebraic actions of pseudogroups.
+In particular, we prove finite generation property of the module of invariant derivatives, and indicate, when we can choose $n$ independent invariant derivatives, in which case they coincide with invariant derivations.
+We briefly indicate how to overcome the restriction that $G$ is algebraic: essentially one needs to separate only the orbits in low level jets because the prolonged actions are always algebraic in higher jets.
+Then we discuss differential syzygy and their finiteness.
+Finally we bound the growth of the Hilbert function.
 This implies rationality of the Poincar\'e series, solving the problem of V.\,Arnold on counting the number of moduli of geometric structures with respect to transitive pseudogroup actions.

-In Section \ref{S3} we combine Rosenlicht's theorem with the results from Section~\ref{S2} to obtain our main results.
-We also generalize the results to obtain finiteness of other geometric quantities for the algebraic actions of the pseudogroups.
-We briefly indicate how to overcome the restriction that $G$ is algebraic: essentially one needs to separate only the orbits in low jets because the prolonged actions are always algebraic in higher jets.
+An example of a pseudogroup action presented at the end of Sections \ref{S2} and \ref{S3} illustrates all the introduced notions and claims.

 In Section \ref{S4} we perform some calculations.
-We start by recalling the basic methods to calculate differential invariants, and then we present some new examples.
-They are chosen to demonstrate importance of our main assumptions.
-In particular, we show that dropping the assumption of algebraic action or considering non-transitive actions can lead to violation of separation or finite generation property in Lie-Tresse theorem (both local and global versions).
+We start by recalling the basic methods to compute differential invariants, and then we present some new examples.
+They are chosen to demonstrate importance and sharpness of our main assumptions.
+In particular, we show that dropping the assumption of algebraic action or considering non-transitive actions can lead to violation of separation or finite generation property in the Lie-Tresse theorem (both local and global versions).
 The examples are also of independent interest as they are related to classical geometric problems.

+Notations in Section \ref{S1} will be used generously, so that $\A$ can denote $\mathfrak{P}_l(\E)^G$, $\mathfrak{R}(\E)^G$, $\mathcal{M}(\E)^G$ or $C^\infty(\E)^G$ depending on the context.
+For definiteness we address mostly the case of smooth functions (globally or micro-locally), the other definitions being analogous.
+Starting from Section \ref{S2} however we restrict $\A$ to be our main algebra of rational-polynomial invariants (if not specified otherwise) and the same concerns derivations and other invariant objects.